How To Avoid Illness And Injury After A Hurricane

 Heat and Sun

 Hurricane season runs from June 1 to November 30 in the Atlantic, meaning storms tend to hit when heat and sunlight are especially powerful.
-If the power goes out and you don’t have reliable air conditioning, you’re at risk for heat exhaustion.
+If the electricity goes out and you don’t have reliable air conditioning, you’re at risk for heat exhaustion, so be careful about engaging in strenuous activity.

 To avoid heat exhaustion or burns: